squarefrog/led-controller-software/README.md

 - [x] Create web server with [Homebridge](https://github.com/nfarina/homebridge) compatible API
 - [x] Connect LED Strip and get basic control working
 - [x] Connect API handler to LED handling code
-- [ ] Add in a relay or transistor to switch LED strips on and off
+- [ ] ~~Add in a relay or transistor to switch LED strips on and off~~
+- [ ] Fade in/out the LEDs when toggling power
-- [ ] Save the current colour as the default boot colour
+- [x] Save the current colour as the default boot colour
 - [ ] Fabricate a PCB
 - [ ] Support OTA updates
 - [ ] Create [Homebridge](https://github.com/nfarina/homebridge) plugin